shaunsaker/the-shell/README.md

 gh secret set FIREBASE_TOKEN --body VALUE
 ```

-8. _Manual Step_: Create web apps for both of your projects by visiting https://console.firebase.google.com/project/PROJECT_NAME-staging/settings/general/web and https://console.firebase.google.com/project/PROJECT_NAME-production/settings/general/web and clicking "Add app".
+8. Create web apps for both of your projects by visiting https://console.firebase.google.com/project/PROJECT_NAME-staging/settings/general/web and https://console.firebase.google.com/project/PROJECT_NAME-production/settings/general/web and clicking "Add app".
 Copy the config for each app and paste them into `packages/app/.env.development`, `./packages/app/.env.staging` and `./packages/app/.env.production`.

-9. _Manual Step_: [Enable Email/Password Sign-in](https://console.firebase.google.com/u/0/project/_/authentication/providers) by clicking on "Add new provider" => "Email/Password" => "Enable".
+9. [Enable Email/Password Sign-in](https://console.firebase.google.com/u/0/project/_/authentication/providers) by clicking on "Add new provider" => "Email/Password" => "Enable".

-10. _Manual Step_: Set the emails Action URL by vising https://console.firebase.google.com/u/0/project/_/authentication/emails, clicking the edit icon, click "Customize action URL" and set it to DOMAIN_NAME/user-management.
+10. Set the emails Action URL by vising https://console.firebase.google.com/u/0/project/_/authentication/emails, clicking the edit icon, click "Customize action URL" and set it to DOMAIN_NAME/user-management.

-11. _Manual Step_: Add `localhost` as an Authorized domain to your [projects](https://console.firebase.google.com/u/0/project/_/authentication/settings).
+11. Add `localhost` as an Authorized domain to your [projects](https://console.firebase.google.com/u/0/project/_/authentication/settings).

-12. _Manual Step_: Connect your custom domain by visiting https://console.firebase.google.com/u/0/project/_/hosting/main, clicking "Add custom domain", adding your domain and following the instructions.
+12. Connect your custom domain by visiting https://console.firebase.google.com/u/0/project/_/hosting/main, clicking "Add custom domain", adding your domain and following the instructions.

 ---

 ### Setup Stripe

-1. Enable Test mode in Stripe.
+1. Enable Test mode in the [Stripe dashboard](https://dashboard.stripe.com/test/dashboard).

-2. [Upgrade the Stripe API version](https://dashboard.stripe.com/test/developers) to the latest version.
-By doing this, we ensure that our functions use the same version of stripe.
+2. [Upgrade the Stripe API version](https://dashboard.stripe.com/test/developers) to the latest version, `2022-11-15`.
+By doing this, we ensure that our functions use the same version of Stripe.

 ---

 #### Stripe webhooks

-The Stripe webhook will ensure that any activity in Stripe is updated in your Firebase db's, e.g. if a new customer is created in Stripe, add them to customers in the Firebase db's.
+The Stripe webhook will ensure that any activity in Stripe is updated in your Firebase db's, e.g. if a new customer is created in Stripe, add them to the customers collection in the Firebase db's.

 ##### Connect test Stripe webhook to development